a different kind of therapy for sensitive and queer folks, chronic illness, and complex trauma in Seattle, WA and throughout Washington state

 I graduated with a Master’s Degree in Social Work in 2020 and have been a licensed therapist in Washington State since 2022.
 My style is gentle, loving, sturdy, and adaptable.
 I think I’m very funny, but you can ultimately be the judge of that.
 My promise to you is that I’m here with you for your healing arc- all of its messy ups and downs, all of its silly and sweet moments and painstaking heartbreaks.
 I’ll hold a steady, confident hand as you move towards the life you dream about.

-Some other things I call myself beside a politicized healer include: tender heart, flowerchild, music-lover, wandering soul, and sports girl.
+Some other things I call myself beside a politicized healer include: tender heart, poet, musician, flowerchild, wandering soul, and sports girl.
 I am a white, nonbinary, queer, and polyamorous Highly Sensitive Person (HSP) who lives with chronic autoimmunity, fatigue, and Ehlers Danlos Syndrome (EDS).
 I love italics if you haven’t already figured this out, because I love The Drama!!
 I have many years of prior experience in the peer support, political organizing, and nonprofit management spaces.

 My Approach

-AEDP, Attachment, Relational Healing
+AEDP & Relational Healing

 Somatic Internal Family Systems